 When you create a financial power of attorney, you will need to file your finalized power of attorney documents with any financial institution where you have money or assets that you may want your agent to handle.

-Create your financial power of attorney and will for just $120 with the Policygenius app.
+Create your financial power of attorney and will for just $120 with Policygenius.

-Financial and medical powers can both be created as durable powers of attorney if they grant your agent the ability to carry out their responsibilities even after you’ve become mentally or physically incapacitated.
+Financial and medical powers can both be created as a durable power of attorney if they grant your agent the ability to carry out their responsibilities even after you’ve become mentally or physically incapacitated.

 If you die while a durable power of attorney is in effect, the POA expires and administration of your estate becomes the responsibility of the executor you named in your last will and testament.
 You can name the same person as your attorney-in-fact and executor, but you can also name different people.
 In no circumstance can a power of attorney change the terms of your will.